Skip to main content

 What Is a Submucous Cleft Palate?

 A submucous cleft palate (SMCP) happens when the roof of the mouth, or palate, doesn't form properly when a baby is developing in the womb.
-This cleft is an opening underneath the mucous membrane, the tissue that covers the palate.
+This type of cleft is caused by a separation of the speech muscle under the surface of the palate.

-A typical cleft palate is noticed when a baby is born.
-Because the cleft in submucous cleft palate (PAL-it) is under the tissue, it's harder to see.
-Sometimes it isn't noticed and causes no problems.
-In other cases, it is discovered later and treated.
+A typical cleft palate is noticed when a baby is born because it looks like an obvious opening in the roof of the mouth.
+Because the cleft in a submucous cleft palate (PAL-it) is under surface, it's harder to see.
+A SMCP may be diagnosed early in infancy or later in life.
+Sometimes it isn't ever noticed and causes no problems.

 What Causes Submucous Cleft Palate?